2312023/2025/Module 11/Topic 20/README.md

 38. Stop-loss is especially important in **leveraged trades**, like futures and margin trading.
 39. Incorrect placement may result in unnecessary **triggering during market fluctuations**.
 40. Stop-loss orders are subject to **exchange rules** and market hours.
+41. thoraga vachey baby. wait chesthu unta
-41. Advanced traders use **multi-level stop-loss** strategies for large positions.
+42. Advanced traders use **multi-level stop-loss** strategies for large positions.
-42. Monitoring stop-loss execution ensures that **platform errors or connectivity issues** do not affect trades.
+43. Monitoring stop-loss execution ensures that **platform errors or connectivity issues** do not affect trades.
-43. Brokers may provide **guaranteed stop-loss** services for additional protection.
+44. Brokers may provide **guaranteed stop-loss** services for additional protection.
-44. Stop-loss is also vital for **risk-adjusted portfolio optimization**.
+45. Stop-loss is also vital for **risk-adjusted portfolio optimization**.
-45. For retail traders, stop-loss prevents **emotional exit at the wrong time**.
+46. For retail traders, stop-loss prevents **emotional exit at the wrong time**.
-46. Stop-loss orders maintain **capital preservation**, a key principle of investing.
+47. Stop-loss orders maintain **capital preservation**, a key principle of investing.
-47. Many traders pair stop-loss with **technical indicators like RSI, MACD, and moving averages**.
+48. Many traders pair stop-loss with **technical indicators like RSI, MACD, and moving averages**.
-48. Stop-loss placement is a balance between **risk tolerance and market volatility**.
+49. Stop-loss placement is a balance between **risk tolerance and market volatility**.
-49. Using stop-loss consistently helps traders **analyze trade performance and refine strategies**.
+50. Using stop-loss consistently helps traders **analyze trade performance and refine strategies**.
-50. In summary, stop-loss orders are a cornerstone of **risk management**, protecting capital, enforcing discipline, and enabling consistent trading outcomes across various market conditions.
+51. In summary, stop-loss orders are a cornerstone of **risk management**, protecting capital, enforcing discipline, and enabling consistent trading outcomes across various market conditions.